-Our firm supports and encourages the success of talented women lawyers and business professionals within our firm, among our clients, and throughout the world.
-We continually seek ways to help our women lawyers expand their leadership skills, initiate career-enhancing relationships, and increase their visibility in the marketplace.
+We support and encourage the success of talented women lawyers and business professionals—within our firm, among our clients, and throughout the world.
+Our women lawyers play an increasingly greater role in leading the firm.

 Examining the pursuit of gender parity in boardrooms around the globe

 We continued our efforts to raise awareness and spark discussion around the topic of gender parity in the boardroom.
 The firm published the fourth edition of Breaking the Glass Ceiling: Women in the Boardroom

 , our ongoing series on the legislative, regulatory, and private sector developments impacting the representation of women on corporate boards globally.
 In this new edition, we take a deeper look at jurisdictions in Asia and Africa, as well as provide updates from the United States and Japan.
 Although there is little debate over the value of diversity on corporate boards of directors, real change appears elusive in a number of markets, including the U.S. While we found signs of progress in countries such as Thailand, Kenya, and the GCC, there seemed to be little substantial change in Pakistan, Taiwan, the Republic of Korea, Nigeria, Japan, and the U.S.